What kind of crime is slavery?

 How many slaves are there in Sudan?

 No one knows for sure.
 Community leaders from the affected area have reported to CSI that over 200,000 women and children have been enslaved since 1983.
 In addition to those captured in slave raids, slave children are born in bondage to slave women.
-In 2008, a member of the Sudanese Parliament in Khartoum estimated that at least 35,000 were still enslaved in the borderland of Northern and Southern Sudan.
+It is estimated that there are THOUSANDS still enslaved.

 Where do Sudan’s slaves come from?